 A pupil should come to School every day and be on time.
-Parents must produce valid reasons for absence, which the School will use to determine authorisation in conjunction with a pupil's attendance record.
-Otherwise the absence is unauthorised.
+In rare cases of absenteeism, parents must produce valid reasons for absence, which the school will use to determine authorisation in conjunction with a pupil's attendance record.
+Otherwise, the absence is unauthorised.

-- i) A pupil should only be absent if the reason is "unavoidable."
+i) A pupil should only be absent if the reason is "unavoidable."
 Every half-day absence from School has to be classified by the School (not by parents), as either authorised or unauthorised.
-This is why information about the cause of each absence is always required. - ii) Authorised absences are mornings or afternoons away from School for a good reason such as illness or other unavoidable causes.
+This is why information about the cause of each absence is always required.

+Authorised absences are mornings or afternoons away from School for a good reason such as illness or other unavoidable causes.
 Authorised absence will be granted for compassionate reasons such as a serious family illness or bereavement.

-- iii) Unauthorised absences are those that the School does not consider reasonable and for which no permission has been given.
+- ii) Unauthorised absences are those that the School does not consider reasonable and for which no permission has been given.
 Providing a note may not be sufficient if the reason given is not "unavoidable".
+Unauthorised absences include:

+- Going shopping

+- Birthdays

+- Truancy

+- Holidays

-Unauthorised absences include: - Going shopping - Birthdays - Truancy - Absences which have not been properly explained - Religious observance other than Eid (School is always closed forEid)
+- Absences which have not been properly explained

+- Religious observance other than Eid (the school closes for Eid)

-BHA may report to the Local Authority any child who fails to attend regularly or has been absent 10 ten consecutive school days where the absence has not been authorised and/or the reason for it is unknown.
-Further, any child who is absent for more than 10 consecutive days may also be removed from the school roll.
+The school may report to the Local Authority any child who fails to attend regularly or has been absent 10 ten consecutive school days where the absence has not been authorised and/or the reason for it is unknown.
+Further, any child who is absent for more than 10 consecutive days may also be removed from the school roll for non-attendance in line with the school's attendance policy.
 Where a pupil has a child protection plan, the school will contact social services on the first day of unexplained absence.